LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 ### Install Frida on the PC

 To [install Frida](https://frida.re/docs/installation/) we need to have the latest Python 3.x.
-The latest `frida` version (15.x.x) doesn't work well on Android Emulator, so we're going to install the older version 14.2.18.
+Let's install the latest `frida` version, which is presently 16.0.11.

 > ***NOTE***
 >